 - Risk Factors

-Living with lower back nerve pain can be frustrating, especially when simple tasks like taking out the trash or walking your dog become excruciatingly painful chores.
+Living with lower back nerve pain can be frustrating, especially if it makes simple tasks like taking out the trash or walking your dog difficult or even impossible.
 While many adults will experience pain in the lower back at some point in life, the chronic pain of a lumbar (lower) spine condition is something that may require more treatment than basic rest, ice and over-the-counter medication.

-Before you schedule your doctor appointment to discuss your lower back pain, you may be wondering what exactly causes nerve pain, what are the available treatments and how long does it normally take to recover?
-These are all questions your doctor can answer, but you should have a general knowledge of what to expect can help you be more confident and engaged with the treatment process.
+Before you schedule an appointment with your doctor to discuss your lower back pain, you may be wondering what exactly causes nerve pain, what the available treatments are and how long it can normally take to recover.
+These are all questions your doctor can answer, but having a general knowledge of what to expect can help you be more confident and engaged with the treatment process.

 Causes and symptoms

-Lower back nerve pain is the most common type of spinal nerve pain because the lumbar spine supports most of the weight of the body and is extremely flexible.
+Nerve pain in the lower back is such a common type of spinal nerve pain because the lumbar spine supports most of the weight of the body while being flexible enough for basic movement.
 This combination of stress and mobility makes injuries common and often accelerates the development of degenerative spine conditions in the lower back.

 - Sciatic nerve pain